 Using Delivered At Place Unloaded

 This term is often used for consolidated containers with multiple consignees, and it is the only term that tasks the seller with unloading the goods.
 This is because if a delivery has multiple consignees, the seller can break down the shipment to make the goods available for them.
-Also, if items require additional or special handling, the seller agrees to be responsible for, they should select this term.
+Also, if items require additional or special handling that the seller agrees to be responsible for, they should select this term.
+However, this Incoterm may not be beneficial to the seller if unloading carries high risk, cost or complexity.

 With DPU, sellers should be sure they have engaged someone at the destination to handle the goods to unload them.
 If they don’t want to be responsible for this step, they should use the DAP instead.